Table of Contents

 The following PK values are important:

-- Maximum concentration (Cmax): This is the highest level that a particular drug reaches in the blood.
-When a drug is given, it reaches its peak level in the blood (Cmax) pretty quickly.
-The drug level then decreases as the drug is broken down and removed from the blood.
+- Maximum concentration (Cmax): This is the highest level a drug reaches in the blood.
+When a drug is given, it reaches its peak (highest) level in the blood pretty quickly.
+The drug level then decreases as the body breaks down the drug and removes it from the blood.

 - Half-life (t1/2): A drug's half-life is the amount of time required for half of the drug to be removed from the bloodstream.
 For example, if the dose of a drug is 100 milligrams (mg), and the half-life is eight hours, 50 mg will be left in the blood after eight hours.

-The PK values are used to figure out the correct dose – both the amount of drug and the timing (once a day, twice a day, etc).
-In order for a drug to work, it must have a high enough minimum concentration (Cmin) and total exposure (AUC) to be effective against HIV.
+The PK values are used to figure out the correct dose – both the amount of drug and the timing (once a day, twice a day, etc.).
+In order for an HIV drug to work, it must have a high enough minimum concentration (Cmin) and total exposure (AUC) to be effective against HIV.

-PK values are also used to help avoid toxic side effects.
-If the maximum concentration (Cmax) gets too high, the drug can cause many side effects.
-The goal of HIV therapy is to get the most benefit from the drug with the fewest side effects.
+PK values are also used to help avoid toxic (poisonous) side effects.
+If the maximum concentration (Cmax) gets too high, the drug can cause unwanted side effects.
+The goal of HIV treatment is to get the most benefit from the drug with the fewest side effects.

-Liver proteins called enzymes help with drug processing.
-Enzymes affect drugs by breaking them down.
-But enzymes are also affected by drugs.
+Liver proteins called enzymes help the body to process drugs by breaking them down.
+But enzymes are also affected by the drugs.

-Health care providers should be aware of the pharmacokinetics of drugs and their interactions, and should make sure you get the right doses.
-That is why it is so important to let your provider know about all the medications and supplements you are taking (including herbs, prescriptions, over-the-counter, and street drugs).
-It is okay to ask your health care provider to check to see if any of your drugs interact with each other or anything else you take.
+Health care providers who are aware of the pharmacokinetics of drugs and their interactions will make sure you get the right doses.
+That is why it is so important to tell your provider about all medications and supplements you are taking, including herbs, prescription drugs, over-the-counter medications, and street drugs.
+You can ask your health care provider to check whether any of your drugs interact with each other or with anything else you take.

-Standard doses of drugs are usually based upon research done predominantly in men.
-This means a woman, who generally weighs less than a man, may get a higher amount of the drug in her body than is needed to be effective.
-Although differences between men and women have been seen in studies, no changes to dosing have been recommended for women.
-However, a few HIV drugs are given at lower doses if your weight is below a certain cut-off (e.g., Sustiva).
+Standard doses of drugs are usually based on research in men.
+This means women, who generally weigh less than men, may have higher amounts of the drug in their bodies than would be needed for the drug to be effective.
+Although differences between men and women have been seen in studies, no authority has recommended changing the dose of HIV drugs for women.
+However, because pregnancy can change how the body processes drugs, doses of some HIV drugs may change during pregnancy.

 If you are experiencing side effects, ask your health care provider for help.
 Do not change your dose or stop your drugs without speaking to your provider.